(Ionizing Radiation; Radiotherapy; Brachytherapy)

 by Editorial Staff And Contributors

-Radiation therapy is used to treat cancer and other diseases.
-It uses high-energy particles to damage the DNA in the cancer cells.
-This makes the cells unable to grow or divide.
+Radiation therapy (RT) treats cancer and other diseases.
+It uses high-energy particles.
+These break the DNA in the cancer cells.
+The cells can’t grow or split after RT.

-This fact sheet will focus on internal radiation therapy.
+This fact sheet will focus on internal RT.

 Reasons for Procedure